Happy Holidays from Perfectly Provence

 Franco-American Girl Gone Gallic is a Francophile to the core, she is happy to provide details on shopping tips, how to dress like a French woman and the best places for hiking on the Mediterranean coast.

 Michel and Shirley are exploring the culinary trails in Provence from Sablet.
 Their home in this charming Vaucluse village is their base when they are visiting and for rent the rest of the time.
 These “Our House in Provence” posts are indispensable guides for new restaurants you need to try.

-Biking, hiking and running accommodation in Provence David and Karen have a three bedroom villa with private pool, two gites and a chambre d’hôte room with a shared pool.
+Biking, hiking and running accommodation in Provence David and Karen have a three-bedroom villa with a private pool, two gites and a chambre d’hôte room with a shared pool.